evansiroky/node-geo-tz/README.md

 ### .tz(lat, lon)

-Returns timezone name found at lat, lon.
+Returns timezone name found at `lat`, `lon`.
 Returns null if timezone could not be found at coordinate.

 ### .tzMoment(lat, lon, [dateTime])

-Returns a moment-timezone object found at lat, lon.
+Returns a moment-timezone object found at `lat`, `lon`.
 Returns null if timezone could not be found at coordinate.
-If dateTime is omitted, the moment-timezone will have the current time set.
-If dateTime is provided, moment-timezone will be set to the time provided according to the timezone found.
+If `dateTime` is omitted, the moment-timezone will have the current time set.
+If `dateTime` is provided, moment-timezone will be set to the time provided according to the timezone found.  `dateTime` can be any single-argument parameter that will get passed to the [`moment()` parser](http://momentjs.com/docs/#/parsing/).

+## An Important Note About Maintenance

+Due to the ever-changing nature of timezone data, it is critical that you always use the latest version of this package.
+Any releases to this project's dependency of moment-timezone will also cause a new release in this package.
+If you use old versions, there will be a few edge cases where the calculated time is wrong.
+If you use greenkeeper, please be sure to specify an exact target version so you will always get PR's for even patch-level releases.